Gwendoline Yeo: Television

-Yeo is perhaps best known for her recurring guest star role as Xiao-Mei, the Chinese maid of Gabrielle Solis (Eva Longoria) and Carlos Solis (Ricardo Antonio Chavira) in Desperate Housewives.
+Yeo is known for her recurring guest star role as Xiao-Mei, the Chinese maid of Gabrielle Solis (Eva Longoria) and Carlos Solis (Ricardo Antonio Chavira) in Desperate Housewives.
 The character's popularity in the series led to an offer for a series regular contract the next season.

 Set to debut in the 2020–21 television season, Yeo was cast as a series regular on The CW's Kung Fu as Zhilan, a dangerous nemesis with criminal ties and a connection to the Shaolin monastery.
 Before the series aired, Yeo was replaced by Yvonne Chapman.

 She also had a recurring role as the Oklahoma-born Sargent Richelle (opposite Felicity Huffman) in the critically acclaimed series American Crime, played Kelly Lee on General Hospital, and has also guested on other popular shows such as NCIS, Grey's Anatomy, Castle, The Mentalist, and Chuck.

 Voice acting

 Yeo is a prominent voice artist in several animated series, films, video games, and commercials, and has multiple action figures based on her characters.
 She started her career in voice-over in 2003 with guest role on What's New, Scooby-Doo?.
 More recently, she voiced Lady Shiva in the 2019 animated series Young Justice, and Tsiao Jung in the 2019 Emmy Award-winning series Love, Death & Robots.

 Her character Shinigami, from Nickelodeon's Teenage Mutant Ninja Turtles, was officially launched during San Diego Comic-Con to a huge crowd of fans.
 In 2020, she voiced another iconic role from the TMNT universe, Karai, in Nickelodeon's Rise of the Teenage Mutant Ninja Turtles.

 She has voiced several other popular animated characters including Nala Se, Jedi Kalifa, and Cato Parassiti in Star Wars: The Clone Wars, Domino and Master Mold in Wolverine and the X-Men, Mariko Yashida in Marvel Anime: Wolverine, Dr. Yui Sasaki in Marvel Anime: X-Men, Li Mei in The Invincible Iron Man, Lola Chang in Batman: The Dark Knight Returns, Gramma on Stitch!, Mercy Graves in The Batman, Kitsune in Hellboy: Sword of Storms, and Li-en in Zatch Bell!.
-She has also guest starred on Phineas and Ferb, Kim Possible, Curious George, Yasuke, Ben 10: Omniverse, and Mayor in "Star Wars: Tales of the Underground".
+She has also guest starred in Phineas and Ferb, Kim Possible, Curious George, Yasuke, Ben 10: Omniverse, and Star Wars: Tales of the Underground.

 In video games, Yeo is best known as Paine in Final Fantasy X-2 and Kingdom Hearts II.
 She was also the female lead in SOCOM 4 U.S. Navy SEALs as the character Forty-Five.
 Other notable video game credits include Lady Deathstrike in X-Men: Next Dimension, Yuma in Far Cry 4, and Four-Eyes in Resident Evil: Operation Raccoon City.